Western Mountaineering Antelope MF Review

 This contender performed well in our light rain test, keeping our tester completely dry even as water puddled up on the shell.
 No moisture could be felt along the zipper thanks to the beefy draft tube.
 In our submersion test, the MicroLite XP shell fabric proved to be truly waterproof and breathable as we squeezed out the air and bag remained compressed, absorbing no detectable moisture.
 While these tests are beyond what a user would typically encounter when temperatures are well below freezing, they show that the Antelope is impervious to condensation or small amounts of melting snow.
 The all-black interior of the Antelope greatly aided in the drying time, and we found that this bag was fully dry, lofted and ready to go after three hours drying in the sun.

-Other top scorers in the weather resistance category include the Brooks Range Drift -10, Marmot Col -20, Feathered Friends Snowbunting, and The North Face Inferno -20, which all scored 9s and 10s out of 10s, securing their position for the top contenders for weather resistance.
+Other top scorers in the weather resistance category include the Western Mountaineering Kodiak MF, Marmot Col -20, Feathered Friends Snowbunting, and The North Face Inferno -20, securing their position for the top contenders for weather resistance.

-Cold weather backpacking, ski touring, and any activity where you're looking to maximize the warmth to weight ratio is when this bag weighs supreme.
-Check out our Best Buy award winner the Rab Ascent 900 for a warmer but much heavier budget-friendly bag.
+Cold weather backpacking, ski touring, and any activity where you're looking to maximize the warmth to weight ratio are when this bag weighs supreme.
+Check out the Rab Ascent 900 for a warm but much heavier budget-friendly bag.

-At $595 for a size 5'6, Antelope is a major investment for sure, but its high-quality materials make it a great choice for three-season camping when temperatures are hovering in the teens.
+At $625 for a size 5'6, the Antelope is a major investment for sure, but its high-quality materials make it a great choice for three-season camping when temperatures are hovering in the teens.
 When stored properly in its included giant storage bag, it should last for decades.
-Check out our Buying Advice article to learn how you can make this bag go farther based on your individual sleeping style.
+Check out our Buying Advice article to learn how you can make this bag go further based on your individual sleeping style.

 The Western Mountaineering Antelope MF is an excellent choice for those looking to shave weight for fast and light adventures.
 Its high-quality construction and materials are extremely weather resistant, and it has an incredible warmth to weight ratio.